Cpf716/fetch/README.md

 # Fetch SDK for C++

-Thank you for checking out the <i>Fetch SDK for C++</i>!
+Thanks for checking out my <i>fetch</i> SDK for C++!

-It enables developers to natively fetch HTTP requests for low-level integration.
+It equips you with a powerful HTTP client for low-level integration.

 ## Test Server